Oshikango: Transport

+Oshikango is situated on the B1 national road, which continues in Angola as the EN 120.
+The Oshikango–Santa Clara border post is in town.

 In mid-2005, the second stage of the new Northern Railway between Oshikango and Oshivelo began construction.
 By mid-2006, it had reached Ondangwa.
+It was inaugurated in 2012.
 A train service known as the Omugulugwombashe Star traveled weekly on this track until the locomotives broke down after a few rounds of service.
+In 2024, the last cargo train used the line.
 In 2008, a short extension across the border was proposed to bypass the congested border post.
 The next station to the south is Ohangwena.

 Life

 Oshikango is considered the business hub of the North in Namibia.
 Many foreign as well as local investors have chosen Oshikango as their stepping-stone for exports into Angola.
 A governing body dubbed the Oshikango Business Association, in conjunction with Local Government as well as the NCCI (Namibia Chamber of Commerce and Industry) regulate all business related matters in the area.